isomerpages/moe-yuyingsec/_useful-links/For Parents/MOE SEXUALITY EDUCATION.md

 Information for Parents
 10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form is downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
+This form is downloadable here (please upload parents opt-out form found in  [Annex A](/files/Annex%20A.pdf).
 The completed form is to be submitted to thier children’s form teachers by 28/02/2023.

 12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form is also downloadable here (please upload parents opt-out form found in Annex B and insert a hyperlink for parents to download the form).
+This form is also downloadable here (please upload parents opt-out form found in [Annex B](/files/Annex%20B.pdf).
 The completed form is to be submitted to their children’s form teachers by 28/02/2023.

 13. Parents can contact the school (yuying_ss@moe.edu.sg or call 62827968) for discussion or to seek clarification about the school’s Sexuality Education programme.